South Ireland: Waterford to the Ring of Kerry

 Bulman Bar and Toddies Restaurant serves seafood with seasonal produce.
 The mussels are especially tasty; on a balmy day or evening, diners take a bucket and a beer out to the seawall.
 This is the only way to eat on the water in Kinsale.
-The pub, strewn with fun decor and sporting a big fireplace, is also good for a coffee or beer after your visit to the fort.
+The pub, strewn with fun decor and sporting a big fireplace, is also good for a coffee or beer after your visit to Charles Fort.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves, digging peat in Ireland.
 Even today, some of this stuff keeps the home fires burning in a land famous for its smiles and charm.

 Ireland was never conquered by the Roman Empire.
 So even when Rome fell, dragging the rest of Europe into darkness, Irish civilization was able to flourish.
 While nicknamed "the island of saints and scholars," it's also known as "the terrible beauty" for its bittersweet mix of political struggles, hunger, friendly people, and gorgeous landscapes.

 We visit an ancient monastery, the finest formal garden on this garden island, and cut Waterford crystal.
 We'll explore the ultimate-in-its-day British fortress, climb a legendary lighthouse, and enjoy some great Irish cuisine.
 And this episode is a family affair, as we'll be joined by Jackie, Andy, and my wife Anne — who's Irish and proud.

 Ireland is the western-most part of Europe.
 Starting in the Wicklow Mountains, we'll visit the monastery at Glendalough and Powerscourt Gardens.
 Then on to Waterford — where I'll join my family, visit the historic towns of Cobh and Kinsale, the Rock of Cashel, and Muckross House, as we work our way to the rugged Ring of Kerry.

 High in the Wicklow Mountains you'll see vast peat bogs, with freshly cut peat bricks drying in the wind.